 Goods and Services Tax (GST)

 India witnessed a transformation in the indirect taxation system in 2017 with the introduction of the Goods and Services Tax (GST) from 1 July 2017.
-GST replaced multiple taxes/duties like VAT, CST, Service Tax, Central Excise Duty, Entry Tax, Entertainment Tax, Luxury Tax, Purchase Tax, etc. prevalent before.
-It was mainly introduced to bring transparency into the administration, reduce the cascading effect of taxes on the cost of goods and services, and thereby create a common national market.
+GST has replaced multiple taxes/duties like VAT, CST, Service Tax, Central Excise Duty, Entry Tax, Entertainment Tax, Luxury Tax, Purchase Tax, etc. prevalent before.
+It has been mainly introduced to bring transparency into the administration, reduce the cascading effect of taxes on the cost of goods and services, and thereby create a common national market.

 Furthermore, unlike the erstwhile indirect tax regime, the decisions in the GST regime are taken by a centralized body, i.e., the GST Council, which consists of Union and State Finance Ministers.